-As well as enabling everyone to contribute to tackling the climate emergency, City Network and associated programmes will tackle poverty and inequalities, enhance the city's economy and make our city safer and more welcoming objectives where were given immense support by thousands of citizens in response to the Public Conversation on the future of transport in the city in 2020.
+As well as enabling everyone to contribute to tackling the climate emergency, City Network and associated programmes will tackle poverty and inequalities, enhance the city's economy and make our city safer and more welcoming objectives where were given immense support The Strategic Business Case has appraised by thousands of citizens in response to the Public Conversation on the future of transport in the city in 2020.
 As part of the city's Active Travel Strategy, the City Network also contributes to Scottish Government policy objectives including the draft National Planning Framework 4, the 20 Minute Neighbourhood concept for local living and the Place Principle.